gaspo53/flux_docs/README.md

 </pre>

-This is a PHP Symfony 1.4 App, so, you need to check you environment, with this script at the root of the projet:
+This is a PHP Symfony 1.4 App, so, you need to check your environment, with this script at the root of the project:

 <pre>
   <code> $ php check_configuration.php </code>
 </pre>

+Keep in mind that is recommended that all the item listed by the check script say OK.

 After that, you have to edit config/databases.yml and set-up you DB configuration.